Resources 2026

 Under each topic there will be also copy of the slides used during the lessons, as they become available, and “suggested readings” about the topics presented during the School.

-Welcome to the Summer School 2025
+Welcome to the Summer School 2026 (slides)

 Refresher on computers and networking (V. Casarosa)